Quench Your Thirst with This Refreshing Sorrel Rum Punch

 Not to be confused with the green sorrel herb, the sorrel in this punch goes by many names: Hibiscus sabdariffa, hibiscus tea, bissap, and more.
 The tart, deep red drink made from dried and boiled calyx has long been popular in countries throughout the Caribbean, Latin America, and West Africa.

-Leticia “Skai” Young-Mohan and her husband Raymond Mohan own LoLo’s and explain that they use sorrel because they wanted a drink to serve guests that was light, refreshing, contained less processed ingredients, and offered a slightly healthier option to traditional rum punch.
-Studies show hibiscus tea can lower blood pressure, soothe sore throats, and even treat heart disease.
+Leticia “Skai” Young-Mohan and her husband Raymond Mohan own LoLo’s and explain that they use sorrel because they wanted a drink to serve guests that was light, refreshing, contained less processed ingredients.

 “Our punch is different because it definitely has more of an unctuous fruit flavor.
 Rum punch is made with fruit juice, while LoLo’s Punch is lighter and more translucent,” says Young-Mohan, who is a former bartender.
-“It’s really based on sorrel, and that is typically something that you’ll have around the holidays.
-It’s got a lot of health benefits, as opposed to something like a rum punch with tons of sugar and fruit juice.”
+“It’s really based on sorrel, and that is typically something that you’ll have around the holidays.”
+But, oh, is it so good on a hot summer day.

 LoLo’s Punch involves few ingredients with one of them being water, leaving plenty of room for customization if you want to add sliced fruit or additional spices to really kick up the flavor.

 “If you want to jazz it up, you can also use ginger ale if you don’t have ginger, and put a little spritz in there,” Young-Mohan says.
 “It’s something that’s really light for the summer.”

 LoLo’s Sorrel Rum Punch

 1. Bring water, sugar, ginger, cloves, and sorrel to a boil and simmer for 5 minutes.